johnGachihi/SICP-Excercise-Book/ch-2.md

 necessary for it to know to perform the task at hand.

-At the same time, the concrete data representation is defined independently from the part of the program that uses the data.
+At the same time, the concrete data representation is defined independent of the part of the program that uses the data.

-Between these two parts is an interface--as set of procedures--called **selectors** and **constructurs** (that implement the abstract data in terms of the concrete representation - thus allowing interaction between the two parts)
+Between these two parts is an interface--a set of procedures--called **selectors** and **constructurs** (that implement the abstract data in terms of the concrete representation - thus allowing interaction between the two parts??)

 This forms an abstraction of the data that separates the part of the program that uses the data, **the client**, from the part that